szczeliniak/kitchenassistant-backend/README.md

 # KitchenAssistant

-## Receipts storage and shopping list management API
+## Recipes storage and shopping list management API

 Application allows for

 * basic user registration with email and password
 * authenticate with JWT token
-* storing receipts
+* storing recipes
-* searching for receipts with criteria
+* searching for recipes with criteria
-* adding receipt steps
+* adding recipe steps
-* adding receipt ingredients
+* adding recipe ingredients
-* adding photos for receipts and particular receipt steps
+* adding photos for recipes and particular recipe steps
-* receipt tagging
+* recipe tagging
-* splitting receipts into categories
+* splitting recipes into categories
 * adding shopping lists
 * searching for shopping lists with criteria
 * marking shopping list items as completed